vliz-be-opsci/vliz-be-opsci.github.io/dmbon.md

 We are additionally huge advocates for open science and thus open source projects, such as this one.
 Therefore, we lay our hopes and trust with you, the community, to improve and further extend DMBON-assistant's functionality.
 We welcome any and all suggestions, feedback, bug reports and general discussion on DMBON-assistant. \
-If you are interested, please find the section on [contributing](#contributing) below!

 ---